RURAL MORTGAGE EXPERTS

 1. Purpose-Specific Features: Equine and rural mortgages provide features that support the operational needs of equestrian properties.
 This includes funding for both the purchase of the land and improvements or constructions necessary for equestrian activities.

-3. Specialist Valuations: Properties with equestrian facilities require specialist appraisals to accurately assess their value, which takes into account both the residential and commercial aspects of the property, especially if it generates income from equestrian activities.
+1. Specialist Valuations: Properties with equestrian facilities require specialist appraisals to accurately assess their value, which considers both the residential and commercial aspects of the property, especially if it generates income from equestrian activities.

 Suitable for: